You want to change your habits?

-Don’t let it be destiny or fate if your habit change will be successful.
+Don’t let it be destiny or fate that your habit change is successful.

 6. Decide To Be A New Person That Does Your New Habit

-This step might be one of the most overlooked steps in changing your life and your habits.
+This step might be the most overlooked step in changing your habits and your life.

 See yourself as a new person that does your new habit no matter what.

 The old version of you that might have been late, ate junk food, or procrastinated is gone.
 That’s in the past.
-That was you but you are not this person any longer.
-You learned from it and it is a valuable part of your past, but it’s not you anymore.
+That was you, but you are not this person any longer.
+You learned from it, and it’s a valuable part of your past, but it’s not you anymore.